Suisun people: Migration

-The next year in 1811, perhaps due to the loss of 125 men, a large group of Suisunes gave up the resistance and moved into Mission San Francisco de Asís in present-day San Francisco.
-A total of 326 Suisunes were baptized at this mission between 1810 and 1816.
+The next year in 1811, perhaps due to the loss of 125 men, a large group of Suisun gave up the resistance and moved into Mission San Francisco de Asís in present-day San Francisco.
+A total of 326 Suisun were baptized at this mission between 1810 and 1816.

 Village perishes

 In 1817, Jose DeArguello, the commandant of the Presidio of San Francisco sent his lieutenant Jose Sanchez to lead another attack against the Suisun tribe, believed to have taken place in the hills behind Benicia.
-The Spaniards subsequently gained ground in present-day Fairfield and Suisun City today, reaching the Suisun village of Chief Malica, sachem of the tribe.
+The Spaniards subsequently gained ground in present-day Fairfield and Suisun City today, reaching the Suisun village of Chief Malica, leader of the tribe.
 At this village, probably with imminent defeat of his people, Chief Malica and the majority of the tribe chose to end their lives in a tragic mass suicide.
 The Spaniards witnessed the village's brushy huts burst into flames.
 The chief chanting and singing, leapt into the flames, followed by the people of the village, including the women with children and babies.
 The Spaniards tried to save some while several Indians fled into the hills.
 The remaining tribe survived in the hills or through assimilation, reemerging under the leadership of Chief Sem-Yeto, also known as Chief Solano.